somex6/Darey.io-Projects/project3.md

 ## STEP 8: Working with MongoDB database

   Working with mlab which provides MongoDB database as a service solution(DBaaS).
 The following steps are taken to set up:

--      Creating an account with the mlab
+  - Creating an account with mlab
 -	Creating a MongoDB database and collection inside mLab
 -	Creating a .env file in Todo directory: `$ touch .env`
 -	Opening the file: `$ vi .env`